hadiab/Reaxy/README.md

 ```

 ### useAction
-dispatching an action directly with `useAction` hook
+Dispatching an action directly with `useAction` hook

 useAction takes a path that will be `[moduleName]/[actionName]`